Can You Make Money on Upwork? Stories From 17 Freelancers

 – Mateja Miladinović, Expert-Vetted Editorial and Graphic Designer

-Using Upwork as a freelancer can help you manage your freelance business.
-Freelancers have access to exclusive tools like Uma, Upwork’s Mindful AITM, to be more productive and streamline their workflows.
-When working with clients on Upwork, you can feel confident that you’ll always get paid for the work that you do (when terms and conditions are followed) with payment protection on both hourly and fixed-priced contracts.
+Using Upwork as a freelancer can help you manage your freelance business with access to exclusive tools like UmaTM, Upwork’s Mindful AI, which can help you be more productive and streamline your workflows.
+And when working with clients on Upwork, you can feel confident that you’ll always get paid for the work that you do (when terms and conditions are followed) with Payment Protection on both hourly and fixed-priced contracts.

 Some freelancers prefer to work independently, off a platform to avoid service fees.
 This means reaching out to cold or warm leads, potential clients or referral sources, via social media, email, or in person.
 While you may avoid service fees by working directly with clients and not using a platform, you’re responsible for finding leads and invoicing.